ZenMaster91/UIKit/SDK/Foundation/DataStructures/AVLTree/readme.md

 > **Note:** An AVL Tree its compose by nodes, here we will refer to them as AVL Node.

 ### AVL Node
-The AVL Node is the container that will store its value, a reference to the left and right childs and its height.
+The AVL Node is the container that will store its value, a reference to the left and right children and its height.
 For convinience we will make our node generic, but comparable to be able to compare the nodes between them.

 ```java
  public class AVLNode<T extends Comparable<T>> {